-- i.
-Business Impact Analysis
+- Business Impact Analysis

-- ii.
-Risk Assessment of Threats to Business
+- Risk Assessment of Threats to Business

-- iii.
-Call Tree Test
+- Call Tree Test

-- iv.
-Table Top Test
+- Table Top Test

-- v.
-Alternate Site Test
+- Alternate Site Test

-6. Information Technology (IT)/Information Security (IS)Risk
+6. Information Technology (IT)/Information Security (IS) Risk

-The Bank recognizes the risk on IT/IS, including the core banking implementation risk with the merger of PNB and ABC.
-It is in this regard that constant monitoring is observed through the creation of the Project Management Office (PMO).
-Progress reports are submitted to and discussed with senior management and the Board monthly, to provide updates and reasonable assurance that risks identified are mitigated if not fully controlled.
+The Bank recognizes the risk on IT/IS including the core banking implementation risk with the merger of PNB and Allied Bank.
+It is in this regard that constant monitoring is observed thru the creation of Project Management Office (PMO).
+Progress reports are submitted to/discussed with Senior Management and the Board monthly to provide updates and reasonable assurance that risks identified are mitigated if not fully controlled.
 Tools being used to conduct the assessment are as follows: